Abhishek123-abhi/Multiple-Imputation-in-SAS/README.md

 **Multiple imputation typically relies on the Missing at Random (MAR) assumption.
 Under MAR, the probability that a value is missing depends only on observed data and not on the missing value itself.
 While this assumption cannot be tested directly, it is often reasonable in well-designed studies when relevant covariates are included in the imputation model.**

+## A real-world example:
+**Suppose you are modeling body weight (Y) as a function of gender (X).
+Some participants choose not to report their weight, resulting in missing values for Y. There are three possible mechanisms that may explain this missingness.**
+- Some participants fail to report their weight for reasons unrelated to gender or their actual weight.
+In this case, the probability that weight is missing has no relationship with either X or Y. In this case, the data are missing completely at random (MCAR).
+- One gender may be less likely to disclose weight information.
+Here, the probability that weight is missing depends only on the observed variable X (gender) and not on the unobserved weight itself.
+In this case, the data are missing at random (MAR).
+- Participants with very high or very low body weight may be less willing to report it.
+In this situation, the probability that weight is missing depends on the unobserved value of Y itself.
+In this case, the data are missing not at random (MNAR).

 __The Three Steps of Multiple Imputation__

 **1.Imputation:** Missing values are replaced multiple times to create several complete datasets.
 Each imputed value is drawn from a predictive distribution based on the observed data.
 In practice, 5 to 20 imputed datasets are commonly used.